aregsar/aregsarblog/blog/2020/how-to-create-new-laravel-8-project/index.md

 Navigate to localhost:8000 to see the Laravel home page.

+> To check the `Laravel\Framework` package version installed a part of the generated `Laravel\Laravel` project scaffold, open the composer.json file and search for `Laravel\Framework` text to see the package version.

 ## Installing PHP Redis Extension using PECL

 If you intend to use Redis with your Laravel application you will need to install the PHP Redis extension using the PHP PECL CLI.